hypo69/hypo/docs/gemini/ru/explainer/src/scenario/_examples/_example_executor.md

     AI --> AD;
 ```

 **Dependencies:** The diagram shows dependencies between the examples and the `run_scenario_files`, `run_scenario_file`, `insert_grabbed_data`, etc., functions, as well as dependencies on the  `MockSupplier`, `MockRelatedModules`, `MockDriver`, and `ProductFields` classes.
-It illustrates that these example functions are responsible for calling the functions from the `executor` module.
+It illuStartes that these example functions are responsible for calling the functions from the `executor` module.
 The arrows also represent data flow between parts of the code.

 # <explanation>